huczas/.homeassistant/ha.md

 1. Install `git` using `sudo apt-get install git`
 2. Go to https://github.com/new and create a new repository.
 I named mine `homeassistant-config`.
 Initialize with `readme: no` and `.gitignore: none`.
 3. Navigate to your `.homeassistant` directory.
-For AIO, it should be `/home/hass/.homeassistant`, and for HASSbian, it is `/home/homeassistant/.homeassistant`.
+For AIO, it should be `/home/homeassistant/.homeassistant`, and for HASSbian, it is `/home/hass/.homeassistant`.
-4. Run `sudo su -s /bin/bash hass` for AIO and `sudo su -s /bin/bash homeassistant` for HASSbian.
+4. Run `sudo su -s /bin/bash homeassistant` for AIO and `sudo su -s /bin/bash hass` for HASSbian.
 5. Run `wget https://raw.githubusercontent.com/arsaboo/homeassistant-config/master/.gitignore` to get the `.gitignore` file from your repo (replace the link to match your repository).
 You can add things to your `.gitignore` file that you do not want to be uploaded.
 6. Next, we need to add SSH keys to your Github account.
-    * Navigate to `cd /home/hass/.ssh` (for AIO).
+    * Navigate to `cd /home/homeassistant/.ssh` (for AIO).
 If you don't have `.ssh` directory, create one and change the permission `chmod 700 ~/.ssh`.
     * Run `ssh-keygen -t rsa -b 4096 -C "homeassistant@pi"`.
 If you want to enter a passphrase, that's up to you.
 If you do, you'll have to enter that passphrase any time you want to update your changes to github.
 If you do not want a passphrase, leave it blank and just hit `Enter`.
     * Save the key in the default location (press `Enter` when it prompts for location).
     * When you're finished, run `ls -al ~/.ssh` to confirm that you have both `id_rsa` and `id_rsa.pub` files.
     * Go to https://github.com/settings/keys and click `New SSH key` button at top right.
 Title: `homeassistant@pi` (or whatever you want, really...it's just for you to know which key it is)
     * Run `cat id_rsa.pub` in the SSH session and copy/paste the output to that github page.
-    * Then click `Add SSH key` button.
+    * Then click `Add SSH key` button and provide your github password.
 7. Go back to your repo page on GitHub.
-It'll be something like https://github.com/yourusernamehere/homeassistant-config.
+It'll be something like https://github.com/yourusernamehere/.homeassistant.
 Click the green `Clone or download` button, and then click `Use SSH`.
-8. You should see something like this in the textbox: `git@github.com:yourusername/homeassistant-config.git`.
+8. You should see something like this in the textbox: `git@github.com:yourusername/.homeassistant.git`.
 Copy that to your clipboard.
 9. Now you are ready to upload the files to GitHub.
     * Navigate to `cd ~/.homeassistant`
     * `git init`
     * `git add .`
     * `git commit -m 'initial commit'`
     * If you get an error about `*** Please tell me who you are.`, run `git config --global user.email "your@email.here"` and `git config --global user.name "Your Name"`
-    * After that commit succeeds, run: `git remote add origin git@github.com:yourusername/homeassistant-config.git` (make sure you enter the correct repo URL here)
+    * After that commit succeeds, run: `git remote add origin git@github.com:yourusername/.homeassistant.git` (make sure you enter the correct repo URL here)
     * Just to confirm everything is right, run `git remote -v` and you should see:
       ```
       hass@raspberrypi:~/.homeassistant$ git remote -v
-      origin  git@github.com:arsaboo/homeassistant-config.git (fetch)
+      origin  git@github.com:huczas/homeassistant-config.git (fetch)
-      origin  git@github.com:arsaboo/homeassistant-config.git (push)
+      origin  git@github.com:huczas/homeassistant-config.git (push)
       ```
     * Finally, run `git push origin master`.